aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Indicate whether exporting those not visible shapes The default values is false.
+Indicate whether exporting those not visible shapes

+**Remarks**

+The default values is false.

 **Returns:**
 boolean